Resolution of Singularities of Arithmetical Threefolds II: Adapted structure and primary invariants.

+{New ideas were introduced with H. Hironaka's characteristic algebras \cite{H7} \cite{H8}.
+Hironaka and Giraud's ideas have been influential in the last decade.
+Introducing independent new ideas of their own, H. Kawanoue and K. Matsuki defined and studied idealistic filtrations \cite{Ka} \cite{KaM}.
+Giraud's result was extended to algebraic varieties over perfect fields by A. Benito, A. Bravo and O. Villamayor \cite{BeV1} \cite{BeV2} \cite{BrV}.
+Furthermore, they introduced a differential Rees algebra encoding this extended Giraud space $W$ and whose behavior by blowing up is traced by techniques of elimination theory developed by the authors.
+Both approaches have produced new proofs of resolution of singularities for surfaces \cite{KaM2} \cite{BeV3}.}

+{C.~Abad gave a relative version of Zariski's Jacobian criterion over regular rings of characteristic~$p>0$ with an absolute $p$-basis.
+He also used absolute differential operators for computing the singular locus of differential Rees algebras for varieties over a possibly non perfect field \cite{Abad} Proposition~5.1 and Theorem~7.5.} \\

 In this section, we introduce the differential structure on the graded algebras $\mathrm{gr}_\alpha S$.
-We will only consider here the case $\alpha =\mathbf{1} \in \R^J_{>0}$ with notations as in definition \ref{definh}.
+We will only consider here the case $\alpha =\mathbf{1} \in \R^J_{>0}$ with notations as in Definition \ref{definh}.
 These algebras appear naturally as blow up algebras of $S$ along regular primes.
-We will adapt and simplify notations as much as possible in order to fit with the forthcoming computations.
+Our construction uses formal coordinates and Nagata derivatives.
+For the reader's convenience, we remind the main concepts and classical results used here, refering to \cite{Ma} pp.201-205 and pp. 235-245 when necessary.